jyoonPro/SuperMesh_AE/readme.md

 Executing the scripts will create a `micro_2025_new` folder in the root directory, where all outputs will be stored.
 Each simulation will generate a log file and a JSON file—the JSON files (containing the results) will be in the `json` folder, and the logs in the `logs` folder.

 The number of simulation cycles can be found in the `results/performance` section of each JSON file.

+## License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details.

+## Contact
+For questions and support, please open an issue on GitHub or contact the authors directly.

+## Acknowledgments
+Portions of this research were conducted with the advanced computing resources provided by Texas A\&M High Performance Research Computing.